ManageIQ/manageiq.org/source/blog/2016-09-05-last-week-in-manageiq-api-refactor-observables.html.md

 [Tim Wade](https://github.com/imtayadeway) has done an impressive amount of work refactoring our REST API code, [converting collections to individual controllers](https://github.com/ManageIQ/manageiq/pull/10890), [moving the entrypoint to ApiController](https://github.com/ManageIQ/manageiq/pull/10880), [changing the namespace](https://github.com/ManageIQ/manageiq/pull/10823) and [removing custom routing](https://github.com/ManageIQ/manageiq/pull/10993), which may make it much easier to expand the API to manage *all* the things, REST style :).

 ### [Add missing gettext](https://github.com/ManageIQ/manageiq/pull/10935)
-[Milan Zazrivec](https://github.com/mzazrivec) is pushing forward with our i18n efforts, this week by adding missign gettext, *and* [restoring internationalization functionality in toolbars](https://github.com/ManageIQ/manageiq/pull/10787).
+[Milan Zazrivec](https://github.com/mzazrivec) is pushing forward with our i18n efforts, this week by adding missing gettext, *and* [restoring internationalization functionality in toolbars](https://github.com/ManageIQ/manageiq/pull/10787).
 If you want him to keep his sanity, please go through our [i18n guidelines](https://github.com/ManageIQ/guides/blob/master/i18n.md) at least once a week, before bedtime.

 ### [For Middleware Server operations use Rx.js Observables for communication](https://github.com/ManageIQ/manageiq/pull/10687)
 [Mike Thompson](https://github.com/mtho11) has been working in middleware code, this time to use [RxJs Observables](https://github.com/Reactive-Extensions/RxJS/blob/master/doc/api/core/observable.md) to talk to the toolbar, progress! :)